nextflow-io/nextflow/docs/reference/process.md

 }
 ```

 In this case, the workflow will complete successfully and return an exit status of 0.
-However, if you set `workflow.failOnIgnore = true` in your Nextflow configuration, the workflow will return non-zero exit status and report the failed tasks as an error.
+However, if you set `workflow.failOnIgnore = true` in your Nextflow configuration, the workflow will return a non-zero exit status and report the failed tasks as an error.

 The `retry` error strategy allows you to re-submit for execution a process returning an error condition.
 For example: